weeveiot/weeve-agent/README.md

 ```

 ## Parameters
-The parameter file is created, when creating a new node in the UI and can be downloaded there.
-The user can also overwrite the parameters stored there using the CLI options that can be found in the table below.
-Also use `agent -h` or `agent --help` for help.
+The weeve agent depends on configuration for execution.
+The configuration of the agent includes describing how the agent connects to a backend server, and the behaviour of the weeve agent.

+The weeve agent can be configured using a configuration file, directly with command line arguments, or a combination of both.

+A configuration file, with the default name of `agent-conf.json` must exist in the same folder of the binary.

+Configuration parameters are listed in the table below with defaults, or can be displayed with the `agent --help` command.

 | Parameter   | Short | Description                                            | Default         |
 | ----------- | ----- | ------------------------------------------------------ | --------------- |